kevinadhiguna/instagram-profpic-downloader/README.md

 4. Put the username that you want to download the profile picture of.
 5. The profile picture is downloaded in the folder you cloned this tool!

+### To-do list :
+- [ ] docs: Add instructions on how to run using docker and docker-compose
+- [ ] build(docker) : Fix the docker-compose issue

+Pull Requests are welcome 🙏

 ### Notes :
 - **I am not responsible for any misuse of this tool**.
 - `download.py` is deprecated.
 Please use `insta.py` instead.